 For such a small island with a similarly small population of approximately 24,500 people, Key West packs a heavy punch when you explore the fun neighborhoods, fascinating history, cultural diversity, inviting beaches, and, of course, tasty key lime pie.

 When to visit

 With an average temperature that ranges from 65°F to 89°F, Key West is one of mainland America’s tropical paradise destinations.
-So, if weather is a criterion for your next trip, then Key West is a good bet any time of the year.
+So, if weather is one of the criteria for your next trip, then Key West is a good bet any time of the year.
 In 2018, the island welcomed almost 3 million visitors with over 800,000 from cruise travelers who arrived at the Key West Cruise Terminal.

 Situated “closer to Cuba than to Miami” and with its mix of cultural influences borne from Bahamian wreckers, Cuban cigar makers, and commercial fishermen, the island offers many historical and cultural centers including Old Town, Key West Historic Seaport, and Bahama Village.

 There is a lot to see and do in Key West and this guide is just a tip of the conch shell.
 Read on and let us know about your Key West favorites.

 Old Town is where most of the island’s attractions can be found since it is the site where Key West was developed.
 This quaint area of Key West offers a wide variety of inns and other accommodations to fit each taste.

 Popular places to stay in Old Town include The Cabana Inn, often described as a hidden gem in Key West, The Duval House with its seven Conch style houses, tropical garden and 100-year old Banyan tree, and Coco Plum Inn, a historical treasure comprised of old Victorian houses including one built as far back as 1891.